Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ### Create a query sub-category

-Add any number of query sub-categories to a query category.
-Further unlimited sub-category levels can be added.
+Add further query sub-categories to a query category.
+An unlimited number of sub-category levels can be added.

 The procedure to add a query sub-category to a category and to another sub-category is identical.
 Just select a sub-category instead of a category and follow the steps described below.